retireupinc/jackson-api/README.md

 ```

 ## /plan `POST`
 Creates a plan and generates a plan outcome.
-Responds with id of the plan outcome.
-Use this id to retreive the outcome via GET.
+Responds with id of the plan outcome, as well as the outcome.
+Use the id if you like to retreive the outcome via GET.
+Or simply use the outcome returned from this POST

 BODY
 ```